parmod-arora/blog-hugo/content/posts/stripe/stripe-intgeration.md

----
++++
-title: "One time checkout with Stripe"
+title= "One time checkout with Stripe" cover = "/images/stripe/social.png" date= 2020-04-11T18:04:30+08:00 draft= false tags= [
-date: 2020-04-11T18:04:30+08:00
-draft: false
----
+    "stripe",
+    "golang",
+		"payments"
+]
++++

 There are a lot of Online Payment processing services these days and Stripe is one of them.
-In this article we will have a look on one time payment processing with stripe and how to  integrate checkout flow in our project.
+In this article we will have a look at one time payment processing with stripe and how to  integrate checkout flow in our project.

 ### Overview
 I heard about stripe on online and i thought why don't I gave a short and see it myself.
 Frankly speaking I like stripe because.